-How Does Ritalin Work?
+How Ritalin Works?

 Ritalin is alarmingly easy to access, as the symptoms of ADHD are quite easy to fake.
 The Drug Enforcement Administration has a list of most-stolen medications.
-You can find it in here every year.
+One can find it in here every year.

 Over 16% of college students have taken Ritalin for recreational purposes.
 In other words, they do it to enjoy the Ritalin high.
 The USA produces and consumes a whopping 85% of the global supply of Ritalin.

-What are the Street Names of Ritalin?
+Street Names of Ritalin

 Although it’s most commonly called Ritalin, it has several street names.